Internet of Things

 • Wireless sensor networks with distributed devices and sensors help monitor environmental and physical changes.
 They have end nodes, routers, and coordinators.
 For example, weather monitoring systems and surveillance systems.

-• Cloud computing provides a means to get to applications over the internet.
+• Cloud computing provides a means to access applications over the internet.
 Users can access resources like databases, web servers, and storage from almost any location.
 It provides infrastructure-as-a-service (IaaS), platform-as-a-service (PaaS), and software-as-a-service (SaaS).

 • Communication protocols are the backbone of IoT systems as they allow network connectivity and linking to applications.
 Devices can exchange data over the network.
 They are used in data encoding and addressing schemes.